Obituary for Prof. Dr.-Ing. habil. Lothar Wagner

 At the Institute of Materials Science and Engineering at TU Clausthal, we conduct comprehensive research into the behaviour of materials and substances.
 Our aim is to develop innovative materials and processes that align with the principles of circularity, resource efficiency, and ecological responsibility, while also supporting ageing societies.

-Since the appointment of Professor Dr Uwe Wolfram in October 2023, we have established a new focus on digitalisation in materials science and engineering.
+We have established a new focus on digitalisation in materials science and engineering.
 This includes investigating the behaviour of biological tissues and organs, with particular emphasis on mineral-reinforced biopolymers, bioceramics, bioglasses, and their composites.
 Mineralised material architectures lie at the heart of our research, as these materials are intrinsically circular, generate no non-recyclable waste, and often exhibit properties superior to those of conventional technical materials.

 To explore material properties, we use a combination of advanced experiments, numerical methods, and mathematical models – spanning molecular to macroscopic length scales.
 Digital representations of material architectures, along with algorithms for data processing and interpretation, are essential tools in understanding the relationships between process, function, and structure – both in technical systems and in pathophysiological (biomedical) contexts.
 Our experiments employ established methods such as XRD, EDX, µCT, SEM, and XRF, as well as high-resolution analyses at large-scale research facilities like synchrotrons.